Lumin33r/aico-delta-assessment-ii-public/README.md

 - Remember, you have flexibility not only in how you implement requirements, but how you present as well.
 For example, when demonstrating Lex integration, you can show chat interactions in the UI or use AWS Console to verify bot configurations.

 Good luck!

 ---

+## Hints

+- Time management is key.
+Go for the implementations that you're most comfortable or familiar with.
+You can always add on later
+- You don't necessarily need to create all resources.
+Working resources like VPCs, security groups, roles/policies, can be shared and imported.
+- A working demo is live, tagged with 'aico-aii-demo'.
+You can view resources tagged with this in AWS console to inspect details like what VPC it's using
+- Ask questions and help one another out as needed.
+This *isn't* cheating.
+Technical abilities aren't the only skills that matter.
+Collaboration and communication are also crucial skills for employment.

+---